john-org/2-react-Intro/readme.md

 ## A Class Component

 So far we have only used React functional components.
-There is another component type called a class component.
+There is an older component type called a class component.
 We will focus on functional components, but you should be familiar with both.

 A [simple class component](https://reactjs.org/docs/components-and-props.html).